Judah & The Lion brought energy and positivity to the Orpheum last Tuesday night, but the openers were truly what made the performance memorable.

 Vince Staples and Tyler, the Creator brought their North American tour to Madison this past Thursday, where each performed in front of a packed crowd at the Alliant Energy Center’s Exhibition Hall.

-Most people know Walk the Moon from their acclaimed, overplayed pop hit “Shut Up and Dance.”
+Most people know Walk the Moon from their acclaimed, overplayed pop hit “Shut and Dance.”
 If you don’t know the tune, you must have done a pretty good job at avoiding every radio station for the past four years.
+However, few are aware that “Shut Up and Dance,” though a relentlessly catchy tune, is not the band’s best song.

 In a dizzying and intense performance, Portugal.
 The Man rocked the sold-out Overture Center Sunday night.